eirara/RepData_PeerAssessment1/PA1_template.md

 median_ <- median(sum_steps$total_steps, na.rm = T)
 ```

+                Figure 1: Histogram of the Total No. of Steps Taken Each Day

 The mean total number of steps taken per day is 10766.19.

 The median total number of steps taken per day is 10765.